Mathematics (MAT)

 3, 3/0

-Prerequisites: MAT 162 or permission of instructor.
+Prerequisites: MAT 162 or MAT 127.
 Preliminary ideas of order, degree, linear/nonlinear, direction fields, and solutions; formation of differential equations; first order differential equations; second order differential equations; higher order differential equations; systems of differential equations; series solutions.
 Offered fall only.

 MAT 316 INTERMEDIATE DIFFERENTIAL EQUATIONS